josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 One of the weakest assumptions in coverage is that repeated protest means the movement has failed to notice change.

-In reality, much may have changed since the marches began.
+In reality, several different kinds of change may have occurred since the marches began.

-The movement may have encountered:
+### Changes In Palestinian Conditions

+These may include:

-- new deaths;
+- new deaths and injuries;
 - new displacement;
+- changes in humanitarian access;
+- new destruction;
+- shifts in detention or movement restrictions;
+- new negotiations;
+- or changes in military activity.

+### Changes In Institutional Response

+These may include:

 - new legal findings;
-- new diplomatic initiatives;
+- diplomatic initiatives;
-- new arms decisions;
+- arms decisions;
+- policy reviews;
-- new protest restrictions;
+- protest restrictions;
+- arrests;
+- university sanctions;
+- workplace discipline;
+- or changes in official language.

+### Changes In Movement Composition And Strategy

+These may include:

+- new participants;
-- new arrests;
+- new constituencies;
+- changing demands;
-- new institutional sanctions;
+- different institutional targets;
+- revised slogans;
-- new political language;
+- new legal or professional campaigns;
-- and new forms of public participation.
+- or movement from street protest into other forms of action.

-The composition of the movement may also have changed.

-New routes may have opened through:
+New routes may open through:

 - healthcare;
 - law;